Preview: Into the Mist

 What a waste.
 She turned her head, shifting in her seat, and gazed around her at the overgrown land surrounding the home.
 The areas between the larger maples, elms, oaks, and hedges had nearly filled in with undergrowth, but the bones of what must have once been a beautifully landscaped property were still apparent.

-Through the trees she could see something pale, a fountain or some sort of statuary.
+Through the trees she could see something pale, a fountain or some sort of statue.
 There was a muddy circle of water over by the house amongst decaying benches and tangled rose bushes that had probably been a fishpond at one point.
 And some of the less overrun spots, loosely bordered by rocks and containing a few plants tenaciously clinging to life, spoke of gone-to-weed flower beds.

 Twisting back around, she shifted the car into gear and got going again.